 The Leonard Putulik Cultural Visitor’s Centre

-The New Cultural Visitor’s Centre 2019-2020 development will provide program and services to preserve significant part of History for exhibit space of Visitors Centre, employments, Cultural tourism products to develop business, showcase traditions, or cultural exhibit gallery, or Publications through research sources of back-in-time chronicles.
+The new Cultural Visitor’s Centre development will provide programs, and services to preserve significant part of History for exhibit space of Visitors Centre, display traditions, or cultural exhibit gallery, employments, Cultural tourism products to develop business, or Publications through research sources of back-in-time chronicles.

 This includes Tourism and Economic Development, resource network, market partnership, business and education, the heritage buildings history, and archaeological sites, or arts and crafts intern studio.
 The workshops to provide arts and crafts, carving, seamstresses, embroidery, sewing seminar, pre-employment training, archival collections, woodworking/ intern carpentry training, metal/ ornament arts studio, cultural program, or traditional bannock baking.

 The introduction of exhibit display, oral history, piece of tune Inuit traditional drum, throat singing, or accordion introduce by early Whalers, Parks resources, or Ukkusiksalik National Park, Churchill Eskimo Museum, or Atlas place names, preservation of History, or Heritage sites to assist, and associate Tourism to sustain Economic Development.

-The centre will consist of programs, or resources on recreational trail, ecotourism, guide training or safety program, wildlife or marine mammal, or coastal, and plants or berries, migratory birds, and outdoor recreation.
+The centre consist of programs, or resources on recreational trail, eco-tourism/ guide training, or safety program, wildlife or marine mammal, or coastal, and plants or berries, migratory birds, and outdoor recreation.
 The program services that relates to student or employment training, or intern that associates to College or University research, Nunavut research or vessel, and Northern research, health nutrition, food bank/ food prep, and canteen bakery.

-The Cultural Visitor’s Centre consist of local merchandise, or market products, retail, canteen, lobby, arts & crafts, industrial shop, training, or conference centre, and two offices.
+The Cultural Visitor’s Centre consist of local merchandise, or market products, retail, canteen, lobby, arts & crafts, wood industrial shop, training, or conference centre, and two offices.
 The Kivalliq Inuit Association new Cultural Visitor’s Centre building projected $6 million, open July 21, 2021.